rabbidave/conductor/README.md

     *   Click "Stop Generation" to manually stop the generation process.
     *   Click "Clear Conversation" to start a new conversation.

-4. **View Code Versions:**

-    *   After code has been executed and tests have passed, click the "Show Code Versions" button to view a scrollable HTML display of the generated code in the "Generated Code Versions" section.
-    *   Click "Clear Versions" to clear the code version history.

-5. **Copy/Paste Generated Code:**
-    *   Executed code blocks will have the following footer in the UI, making it easier to copy the code:

-    ```
-    ---
-    Have fun y'all! 🤠🪄🤖
-    ```

 ## Example Workflow